Clojure

 -X[aliases]

-The -X exec-opt indicates function execution, and all arguments after -X are defined by that execution context.
-All clj-opts (-S, -P, etc) should be placed before the -X.
+The -X exec-opt indicates function execution, and all arguments after -X are arguments to the function being executed, not the CLI.
+All clj-opts (-S, -P, etc) must be placed prior to the -X in the command line.

 -Ttoolname, -T[aliases]